inbo/data-publication/datasets/depletion-fishing-nete-occurrences/metadata.md

 [^1]: Research Institute for Nature and Forest (INBO), Kliniekstraat 25, 1070, Brussels, Belgium

-**Corresponding author**: Johan Coeck (<johan.coeck@inbo.be>)
+**Corresponding author**: Johan Coeck (johan.coeck@inbo.be)

 ---

 **Resource citation**: Coeck J, Brosens D, Desmet P (2013): Depletion fishing in the rivers Grote Nete and Kleine Nete in Flanders, Belgium.
 Research Institute for Nature and Forest (INBO).
-Dataset/Occurrence. <http://doi.org/10.15468/zan6uj>
+Dataset/Occurrence. http://doi.org/10.15468/zan6uj

 ## Abstract

-The dataset contains the total catch number and total weight of the catch of fish species which has been electrofished in the rivers "Grote Nete" and "Kleine Nete" in Belgium.
+The dataset contains the total catch number and total weight of th e catch of fish species which has been electrofished in the rivers "Grote Nete" and "Kleine Nete" in Belgium.
 The scope of the project was to make an inventory of fish species abundance and density in both rivers.
 The data were used to make a red list of fish species in Flanders.

 ## Keywords